<<a work in progress>>

 In the late 1990s, under new ownership for the second time, what was

-once next door (an auction room) was turned into a simulator ride, and
+once next door (a John Bull sweet shop then an auction room) was turned into a simulator ride, and

 a Jem Fogger 3 was situated in the pit below the seating.